• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 There are many ways in which customer service is being automated.
 Here are a few examples:

-• Classifying incoming messages – Classification is another thing that models have been able to do for a while, and it’s also something that helps a lot.
-Having an agent manually sort through different messages to figure out how to prioritize them and where they should go is no longer a good use of time, as algorithms are now good enough to do a major chunk of this kind of work.
+• Classifying incoming messages – Having an agent manually sort through different messages to figure out how to prioritize them and where they should go is no longer a good use of time, as algorithms are now good enough to do a major chunk of this kind of work.

-• Translation – One of the first useful things anyone attempted to do with machine learning was translating between different natural languages (i.e. from Russian into English).
-Once squarely in the purview of human beings, this is now a task that machines can do almost as well, at least for customer service work.
+• Translation – One of the first useful things anyone attempted to do with machine learning was translating between different natural languages.

 Moving Quiq-ly into the Future!

 Where the rubber of technology meets the road of real-world use cases, customer service agents are extremely important.
-They not only make sure customers can use a company’s tools, but they also contribute to the company brand in their tone, mannerisms, and helpfulness.
+They not only make sure customers can use a company’s tools, but they also contribute to the company’s brand through their tone, mannerisms, and helpfulness.

 Like most other professions, customer service agents are being impacted by automation.
 So far, this impact has been overwhelmingly positive and is likely to prove a competitive advantage in the decades ahead.